iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 >
 > Priority score: 340

 Both packages which have versions that are affected are vulnerable to resource extensions when processing JSON Web Encryption (JWE) tokens that have a high compression ratio.
-An attacker than therefore utilise this to cause excessive memory location and processing time during the decompression phase leading to an eventual denial-of-service.
+An attacker then therefore utilise this to cause excessive memory location and processing time during the decompression phase leading to an eventual denial-of-service.
 However, this is only a possible exploit if the attacker has access to the Microsoft Entra ID's (IDP) registered public encrypt key.

-The updated versions for both the packages, i.e. `5.7.0`, `6.34.0`, and `7.1.2`, patch this vulnerability.
+The updated versions for both packages, i.e. `5.7.0`, `6.34.0`, and `7.1.2`, patch this vulnerability.

 #### 2.2.2.11 System.Net.Http – Authentication bypass